-11.11 Management discussion and analysis
+9.8.11 Management discussion and analysis

-The directors must prepare an annual management report and accounts containing a true and fair exposure of the evolution of the business, the performance and the position of the company, as well as a description of the risks and uncertainties which the company is facing, the shareholders' meeting being responsible for its approval.
+The directors must prepare an annual management report and accounts containing a true and fair exposure of the evolution of the business, the performance and the position of the company, as well as a description of the risks and uncertainties which the company is facing.
+The shareholders' meeting is responsible for the report's approval.

-11.12 Directors' liability
+9.8.12 Directors' liability